Read the latest updates on Expo 2020 Dubai

 How to stay safe at Expo 2020 Dubai

-Organisers of the World Fair have implemented several precautionary measures to prevent the spread of Covid-19 at Expo 2020 Dubai.
+Organisers of the world's fair have implemented several precautionary measures to prevent the spread of Covid-19 at Expo 2020 Dubai.